For information about CHM and taxes, please visit our tax page.

 CHM as an eligible option

-As a healthcare sharing ministry, Christian Healthcare Ministries (CHM) is in the U.S. Patient Protection and Affordable Care Act (the PPACA, more commonly known as Obamacare) as an acceptable option to meet the law's individual mandate for health cost coverage.
+Christian Healthcare Ministries (CHM) is a federally certified exemption to the U.S. Patient Protection and Affordable Care Act (the PPACA, more commonly known as Obamacare).
+As such, CHM is an eligible option under the national healthcare law.
 Christian Healthcare Ministries is a faith-based, voluntary cost sharing ministry that has thousands of members in all 50 states.

 Christian Healthcare Ministries: